-Vaginal atrophy can easily hinder your sex life and general vagina comfort levels.
-You can find out the cause by seeing your doctor and getting appropriate treatment.
-But, if you’d like to try to manage it on your own, these tips can help:
+But, if you’d like to try to manage it on your own, these natural remedies can help:

-The daily recommended water intake is about 2.7 liters, so make sure to drink this amount at the minimum.
+The daily recommended water intake is about 1 to 1.5 liters, so make sure to drink this amount at the minimum.

 2. Take Your Vitamins And Minerals

 You can get your daily doses of vitamins and minerals from food to increase vaginal lubrication.
-But, if this doesn’t happen regularly, supplements are a good way to nourish your body.
+But, if this doesn’t happen regularly, supplements are also a fantastic natural remedy.

-Here are a few of the vitamins and minerals you should take:
+Here are a few of the vitamins, minerals, and fatty acids you should take:

-Vitamin C: Vitamin C helps the body form collagen, which is necessary for healthy skin (including your vaginal walls.)
+Vitamin C: Vitamin C helps the body form collagen, which is necessary for healthy skin and a strong vaginal wall.

-Increase your regular dose of vitamin C by eating strawberries, kiwi, kale, oranges, broccoli, and guavas.
+Foods rich in vitamin C include strawberries, kiwi, kale, oranges, broccoli, and guavas.

-Vitamin E: Vitamin E helps increase vaginal elasticity and blood circulation, stabilizes estrogen, and relieves symptoms of menopause (yes, that includes vaginal dryness.)
+Vitamin E: Vitamin E helps increase vaginal elasticity and blood circulation, stabilizes estrogen, and relieves menopausal symptoms (yes, that includes vaginal dryness.)

 Vitamin E also helps with vaginal tissue recovery and heals wounds caused by painful intercourse with regular use.
-You can consume vitamin E orally, or open a pill and squeeze the oil to apply it inside the vagina.
+You can consume vitamin E orally or apply it as an oil in and around the vagina.

 You can get your daily dose of omega 3 from seaweed, flax seeds, soy, hemp seeds, walnuts, and some fish.
 Alternatively, you can take a supplement.